 Today we will cover the rationale for a comprehensive approach like DIR/Floortime then in the next blog we will describe in more detail the different pieces of the DIR/Floortime program.

 DIR/Floortime is A Comprehensive Developmental Approach

 We all want to promote growth and development in our children with developmental delays.
-We want our child to reach their highest potential.
+We want our child to find their potential.
 But what is the best approach?

 DIR/Floortime is an integrated model that works like an orchestra rather than a piecemeal of various therapies that are not co-ordinated.

 - That is, we want to address the child’s challenges rather than addressing specific behaviours that stem from these challenges.

 - We want to know how the child is relating, thinking, and communicating so we know where to meet them developmentally.

 - We want to interact with our children during most of their waking hours because children on the autism spectrum have a hard time having meaningful social learning experiences by themselves.